An adoption application gathers the data the rescue uses as criteria for screening potential adopters.

 If you plan to or have a history of performing “cosmetic” surgery on your animals — cropping ears, docking tails, declawing cats — the rescue will reject you outright, just as they will if you have intact animals (except those who are too old or ill to have surgery).
 If you want a declawed cat, discuss the decision with the rescue or shelter staff.
 Be open and honest.
 There may be an already-declawed cat available for adoption.

-You also shouldn’t be required to provide your annual income, information about your employer or your Social Security number.
+You also won’t be required to provide your annual income, information about your employer or your Social Security number.

 Be as honest as possible.
 Rescues and shelters have many resources to verify all the information you provide.
 They aren’t looking for a reason to reject you.
 They’re just looking out for the animals’ well-being.